infoshareacademy/pydqz1-exitCode0/README.md

 ## License

-This project is licensed under the GNU General Public License  - see the [LICENSE.md](LICENSE.md) file for details (cooming soon)
+This project is licensed under the GNU General Public License  - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments